 In reality, customisation and marketing automation starts with the social plugins that help boost brand perception and awareness across all channels as soon as a registered customer interacts with the company.
 The data can then be used for any and all processes in the company, be it for service, marketing or sales applications.
 Since they are synchronised and standardised, the customer enjoys the same convenience and personal attention at every point of contact with the company.
 Over the long term, this converts new prospects into loyal purchasers, who are accompanied throughout the customer journey by a single brand with a uniform look and feel.

-Security, data protection and compliance – the keywords of the digital transformation – present a challenge to society and to the business world.
+Security, data protection and compliance – the keywords of digital transformation – present a challenge to society and to the business world.
 To keep pace with this transformation and to continue providing customers with personalised experiences, CIAM can provide an answer – irrespective of the industry in question.
 After all, a good customer journey is vital.

-Financial service providers, for instance, are currently faced with the challenge of supporting their customers flexibly at all times with digital services such as e-banking, share trading or even leasing delivered by web-based and mobile applications.
+Financial service providers, for instance, are currently faced with the challenge of supporting their customers flexibly at all times with digital services such as e-banking, share trading, or even leasing delivered by web-based and mobile applications.
 The digital world is also putting insurance companies under competitive pressure: new offerings cannot reach the market quickly enough, and personal service can no longer exist without its digital counterpart.
 For traditional providers, this is no easy task.
 Many dread the digital world, yet also want to meet the new expectations of digital natives.

 Another factor in the mix is the processing of personal data.
-Each new customer profile increases the risk for companies of falling victim to cyberattacks, which would not only inflict enormous reputational losses, but would also put a major dent in customer confidence.
+Each new customer profile increases the risk for companies of falling victim to cyberattacks, which would not only inflict enormous reputational losses but would also put a major dent in customer confidence.
 So the IT infrastructure must have the best possible protection and must meet the expectations of the various stakeholders, be they private customers, business customers or employees.

 How identity management benefits companies

 User-friendliness and flexibility are the two major benefits that CIAM offers companies as well as customers.
-While a high degree of automation reduces the workload for company IT departments, users have the opportunity to tailor their account to their own preferences and needs.
+While a high degree of automation reduces the workload for company IT departments, users have the opportunity to tailor their accounts to their own preferences and needs.
 This boosts satisfaction on both sides.
 But are these the only benefits of identity and access management?
 The answer is a resounding “no”.
 In fact, the list of benefits is long:

 - The login procedures are much simpler for customers